You don’t have to mask in here.

 My Approach

-My work is relational and trauma-informed — which means I'm not just focused on what happened to you, but on how it lives in you now.
-How it shows up in the way you relate to others, the way you talk to yourself, and the way you move through the world.
+That means I'm not just focused on what happened to you.
+I'm focused on how it lives in you now, how it shows up in your nervous system, how it shapes the way you relate to others, the way you talk to yourself, and the way you move through the world.

 We go at your pace.
-There's no pressure to have it all figured out or to arrive at answers before you're ready.
+There's no pressure to figure it all out or arrive at answers before you're ready.
+You don't have to mask in here.
+Stimming is welcome.
+So is silence.
+So is needing extra time to find the words.
+So is bluntness.
+So is changing your mind.

 My Training & Education